 At MKG, Ms. Hobby is engaged in public, private, and corporate art advising, focusing on contemporary art and artists, as well as public art conceptualization and installation.

-Ms. Hobby is currently the President of the Board of Trustees at the Menil Collection.
+Ms. Hobby served as the President and is currently the Chair of the Board of Trustees at the Menil Collection.
 She also serves as a trustee of the Foundation for Art & Preservation in Embassies (FAPE), the Gulf Coast Literary and Fine Arts Journal, and the Greater Houston Convention & Visitors Bureau.
 Ms. Hobby is the former Vice-chair of the Board of Trustees at St. John’s School.
 She has served as a board committee member at The Museum of Fine Arts’ Glassell School and is active with the Contemporary Arts Museum Houston.

 Tabitha Caldwell Doby, M.F.A., I.S.A.